ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 Length:

 : An 8-bit unsigned integer containing the length of the connection ID.
-Values less than 4 and greater than 18 are invalid and MUST be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of a value not previously issued to the peer as a valid connection ID MAY be treated as a connection error of type PROTOCOL_VIOLATION.

 Connection ID: